 Her award winning book The New Terrain of International Law: Courts, Politics, Rights (Princeton University Press, 2014) provides a framework for comparing and understanding the influence of the twenty-four international courts, and for conceptualizing how different domains of domestic and international politics are transformed through the creation of international courts.
 Alter also co-edited the Oxford Handbook on International Adjudication (Oxford University Press, 2014).
 Alter has published extensively on judicial politics in the European Union, including two books: Transplanting International Courts: The Law and Politics of the Andean Tribunal of Justice, The European Court’s Political Power (Oxford University Press, 2009) and Establishing the Supremacy of European Law (Oxford University press, 2001).
 She has collaborated extensively with Laurence R. Helfer researching the law and politics of international legal transplants in the Andes and Africa.
 Her forthcoming edited book, International Court Authority (Oxford University Press, 2018) includes a new approach to studying international court authority, applied by nineteen interdisciplinary scholars to thirteen different international courts.

-Alter continues her research on international courts as co-director of the institutionalization research cluster at the iCourts Center of Excellence, Copenhagen University Faculty of Law.
+Alter continues her research on international courts at the iCourts Center of Excellence, Copenhagen University Faculty of Law.
 She is also co-director of the Buffett Institute’s Global Capitalism and Law Research Group.

 Alter’s research has been supported by the John Simon Guggenheim Foundation, the American Academy of Berlin, the Howard Foundation, the German Marshall Fund, the DAAD, and the Bourse Chateaubriand Scientifique.
 Alter is member of the New York Council on Foreign Relations, serves on the editorial board of International Organization, American Journal of International Law, International Studies Review, Journal of International Dispute Settlement, and (previously) Law and Social Inquiry and European Union Politics.